Philippines Football League: Media coverage

 Press conference held prior to a league match between Ceres-Negros and Kaya-Iloilo.
 May 11, 2018.

 The Philippine Football Federation had an agreement with the People's Television Network to broadcast matches of the league which was signed in April 2017 though the network coverage of the league didn't last at least half a season.
 Matches since then were live streamed through the MyCujoo online platform.

 On February 22, 2018, the league had signed an agreement with Sportradar which would enable it livestream matches through Sportradar's Over-The-Top (OTT) platform.
 In April 2018, Liga Futbol Inc. approved a budget to secure a broadcasting partner for the 2018 season.

 For the 2019 season, all matches were streamed on Facebook and the league's official website.

 The Qatar Airways sponsorship deal signed with the league in January 2020 included provisions to broadcast selected matches live on television.
 On October 15, during the virtual conference of the official launch of the 2020 PFL season, PFF President Mariano Araneta announced the partnership with One Play Sports as digital content partner.
 Matches were also broadcast on cable television through EXPTV on Cignal and on the PFL's social media.

-On April 4, 2024, the league announced that they will have a tv coverage through Premier Sports on Cignal and Sky Cable and livestream via Blast TV, Fiber TV and the PFL website.
+On April 4, 2024, the league announced that they will have television coverage through Premier Sports on Cignal and Sky Cable and livestream via Blast TV, Fiber TV and the PFL website.
 In the same month, Matchday Media was announced to be the content and business development partner of the PFL, providing pitchside reporters for the league's coverage.

 On January 8, 2025, all remaining games of the first and second round will be streamed live on matchday+.